-This page is an introduction to how waste from churches and homes can be dealt with in an efficient and environmentally-friendly manner.
+Waste from churches and homes can be dealt with in an efficient and environmentally-friendly manner.

 So the quantity of waste we send to landfill needs to be reduced drastically – there is little or no new space for more sites.

-Plastic and packaging need to be reduced as much as possible.
+Plastic and packaging – especially single use plastics – need to be slashed.
 The ‘great Pacific garbage patch’ has become notorious in recent years.

-Unfortunately, the government does not offer incentives for recycling of non-domestic waste.
+Unfortunately, the government still does not offer incentives for recycling of non-domestic waste.

 Waste collection and recycling companies